wearehx/policies/admin-policy.md

 - 7 days before the end of a term, the web interface will allow group members to vote for a candidate.
 - Votes will stop being accepted after 11:59PM GMT on the day the term ends.
 The current admins will use the voting result to add/remove themselves, if needed.
 - The voting system will publish a freely downloadable list of UUIDs and their vote after votes stop being accepted.
+- The election dates for each year will be January 4th, April 4th, July 4th, and October 4th.

 ### Voting